-We’re fluent in all media.
-Whether Bloomberg, CNN, a scientific journal or a targeted speaking opportunity.
-We do whatever it takes to get the message across.
+We’re fluent in all types of media.
+Whether Bloomberg, Techcrunch, a scientific journal, a podcast or a targeted speaking opportunity.
+We do whatever it takes to get the message across, to the right audience at the right time.

 The Bulleit Group was brought on board to help eero, which provides a modern, consumer WiFi system, manage its February 2015 company launch and pre-order announcement.